microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 Now your project is up and running, you can start building your Mixed Reality project.
 Here are some suggested next steps:

 * Explore the [hand interaction examples scene](README_HandInteractionExamples.md) if you haven't already.
-Instructions to get started are above.
+Instructions to get started [are above](#Open-and-run-the-HandInteractionExamples-scene-in-editor).
 * Learn about the UX controls available in MRTK in [building blocks for UI and interactions](#building-blocks-for-ui-and-interactions).
 * Read through [input simulation guide](InputSimulation/InputSimulationService.md) to learn how to simulate hand input in editor.
+* Create a scene with a pressable button that logs a message (read about [Interactable](README_Interactable.md) to see how to make the button respond both to click and button presses), and a movable cube.
 * Learn how to work with the MRTK Configuration profile in the [mixed reality configuration guide](MixedRealityConfigurationGuide.md)

 ## Building blocks for UI and Interactions